bludit/documentation-english/themes/example-my-second-theme/index.md

 <h2 id="javascript-files">5.
 Javascript files</h2>
 Add some Javascript files:
-- Using the Helper object `Theme::javascript()`
+- Using the Helper object `Theme::js()`
-- Using the HTML tag `<script>...</script>`
+- or using the HTML tag `<script>...</script>`

-In this case we are going to use the Helper to add the Javascript file `/bl-themes/mars/js/jquery.min.js`.
+In this case we are going to use the Helper to add the Javascript file `/bl-themes/mars/js/mars.js`.
 With the Helper you don't need to specify the absolute path.

 ```
 <!DOCTYPE html>